WLL-World Languages and Literatures

 WLL 160.
 Freshman Year Experience: World Languages.
 1 Hour.

 The objective of this course is to introduce incoming freshmen to an education in world languages and world cultures in context of the university.
 It is meant to help prepare students for a successful collegiate career in the study of world languages.
-This course meets Blazer Core Curriculum Local Beginnings with flags in Freshman Year Experience and Wellness/Well-being.
+This course meets Blazer Core Curriculum Local Beginnings with flags in First Year Experience and Wellness/Well-being.

 WLL 170.
 Lost in Translation: Navigating College and Beyond.
 3 Hours.